 Step 1: Understand the default (do nothing if it fits)

 localhost, ::1, and the whole 127.0.0.0/8 range count as loopback.
-0.0.0.0, ::, a LAN IP, or a hostname are all network-exposed; and binding one of those is the only thing that triggers the boot-time security warning.
+0.0.0.0, ::, a LAN IP, or a hostname are all network-exposed; and binding one of those without a token is what makes the server refuse to start (see below).

 Step 2: Reach it from another machine without widening the bind (recommended)